 “Dexter’s Lab” doesn’t teach words but Dexter is extremely smart and he talks like it, using bigger and more complicated words (and a German accent!).

 What it is: Phineas and Ferb are half brothers who are having one crazy summer adventure.
 Every episode follows the same formula, so it’s easy to keep up with, and it repeats a lot of the same phrases and words.
 Sometimes they even break into song!

 Phineas and Ferb are always doing creative and scientific things that people tell them they shouldn’t do because they’re too young.
 It’s a good reminder that you can do anything if you try hard enough—a good thing to remember when you’re learning English!

-Where you can watch it: Netflix Instant with a subscription.
+Where you can watch it: Amazon Prime